 Faced with many legacy room-based video technology systems, a leading university has deployed Pexip to anchor its video strategy, optimize return on investment, and meet its sustainability commitment.

-There’s a lot to think about when you’re running the digital communications infrastructure of James Cook University (JCU), which has campuses in Townsville, Cairns, Mackay, Thursday Island - not to mention Singapore - and scores of smaller sites.
+There’s a lot to think about when running the digital communications infrastructure of James Cook University (JCU), which has campuses in Townsville, Cairns, Mackay, and Thursday Island - not to mention Singapore - and scores of smaller sites.
 JCU is based in Australia.

 A leader in tropical research and innovation

 JCU’s specialty areas include marine and freshwater biology, biodiversity conservation, and brain research.
 It is the #1 university in the world for marine and freshwater biology and #2 for biodiversity conservation.
 JCU has 21 specialized research centers and institutes, eight campuses in Australia, and an international campus in Singapore.

 The university also heavily focuses on outreach to the broader community and local indigenous population.
 It frequently makes its technology available to people in the community as a way to bridge the digital divide using video for community engagements, as well as for corporate use and executive board meetings.